JesusF10/emacs-config/README.md

 # Emacs Configuration

-A clean, modular Emacs configuration using the [Elpaca](https://github.com/progfolio/elpaca) package manager.
+A clean, modular Emacs configuration using the [Elpaca](https://github.com/progfolio/elpaca) package manager with enhanced LSP support and Tree-sitter integration.

 ## Features